Robert Jocelyn, 1st Viscount Jocelyn: Character assessment and memorials

 Jocelyn is described by Lord Chesterfield as "a man of great worth".
 He possessed an amiable character, and literary and antiquarian tastes.
 He served no fewer than nine times as one of the Lords Justices during the absence of the Lord Lieutenant of Ireland, and was president of the Dublin Physico-Historical Society.
 Among the Addit.
-MSS. in the British Museum there is an interesting letter written by Jocelyn (dated Dublin 2 Nov 1754) to the Duke of Newcastle, calling the duke's attention to "the very extraordinary height to which the disputes and animosities here have been unhappily carried".
+MSS. in the British Museum there is an interesting letter written by Jocelyn (dated Dublin 2 November 1754) to the Duke of Newcastle, calling the duke's attention to "the very extraordinary height to which the disputes and animosities here have been unhappily carried".

 He had a house at St Stephen's Green in the city centre, and later leased Mount Merrion House, to the south of Dublin, from Viscount FitzWilliam.
 He was a man of simple tastes and unassuming manner: it was noted with amusement that both his chaplain, Isaac Mann (later Bishop of Cork and Ross), and his house steward Mr Wilde were frequently mistaken for him, as both had far more of the grand manner expected of a nobleman than Jocelyn did.
 He was happiest at home at Mount Merrion, rarely leaving it in his leisure time, his main recreation being walks in the surrounding countryside (now suburban, Merrion was then largely open country).

 Elrington Ball states that though in politics he remained an Englishman, his love for his adopted country, which he scarcely left in the last twenty years of his life, entitles him to be called an honorary Irishman.

 Two portraits of Jocelyn by the leading artist Stephen Slaughter were in the possession of the Earl of Roden in 1890.
 A marble bust by John Bacon was erected to his memory in Sawbridgeworth Church by his son.

 Family

-Jocelyn married, firstly, in 1720, Charlotte (died 23 Feb 1747), daughter and co-heiress of Charles Anderson of Worcester; her sister Anne married Timothy Goodwin, Archbishop of Cashel.
-Their only son, Robert, succeeded him as second viscount, and was created Earl of Roden of High Roding in the county of Tipperary on 1 December 1771.
+Jocelyn married, firstly, in 1720, Charlotte (died 23 February 1747), daughter and co-heiress of Charles Anderson of Worcester; her sister Anne married Timothy Goodwin, Archbishop of Cashel.
+Robert and Charlotte's only son, Robert, succeeded his father as second viscount, and was created Earl of Roden of High Roding in the county of Tipperary on 1 December 1771.
 The death of Charlotte, "the best of wives" caused him intense grief.

 On 15 November 1754 Jocelyn married, secondly, Frances, daughter of Thomas Claxton of Dublin, and widow of Richard Parsons, 1st Earl of Rosse.
 Though short-lived, this marriage was also a happy one.
 She survived her second husband, and died on 25 May 1772.